bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

 with large hip belts to load weight onto the hips make carrying your load easier.
 They are available for hire from an outdoor shop if necessary.
 Packs are not one size fits all and need to be fitted properly.
-Some packs are specifically designed for men or women
+Some packs are specifically designed for men or women.

 _Sleds are strictly prohibited, gear must be carried in a pack._

 - _Water proofing_ - be sure to line your pack with a large plastic bag to keep everything dry.
 Pack your sleeping bag into another plastic bag.
 You can never have too many plastic bags.
+Also a well fitting pack cover is good to have.
 - _Packing_ – Pack your sleeping bag at the bottom out of the way and heavier articles lower down and nearer your back.
 Put spare clothes that you may need nearer to the top or in the pockets.
 Nothing should be tied to the outside of